paladp/cs203-S2019-assessment/README.md

 * Continuous Integration with Travis
 * Foundations of Software Engineering

-The prfessional skills section contains these subsections:
+The professional skills section contains these subsections:

 * Individual
 * Ground